LIBERATING FOOTBALL TRAVEL

 Stadium Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

-Opened in 2004, Borussia Park replaced the legendary Bökelberg, which had served Die Fohlen for 85 years.
+Opened in 2004, Borussia-Park replaced the legendary Bökelberg, which had served die Fohlen for 85 years.

 Borussia had bought a sandy plot in Eicken in March 1914.
-Nicknamed the ‘De Kull’, the Gravel Pit, the ground was opened in September 1919 as the Westdeutsche Stadion.
+Nicknamed the ‘de Kull’, the Gravel Pit, the ground was opened in September 1919 as the Westdeutsche Stadion.

 Later named the Bökelberg, the arena saw several improvements as Borussia gained success in the 1960s, with a roofed main stand and a vociferous standing Nordkurve among a capacity of 34,500.
-This proved too small for Borussia’s biggest matches, played in Düsseldorf or Cologne.
-Residential displeasure scuppered any plans for expansion.
-Talk turned to a new arena.

 It was general manager Rolf Rüssmann who instigated plans to transform a former British military barracks into what would become Borussia Park.

-With home fans in the Nordkurve and away ones allocated seated and standing places in sectors 6 and 7 of the Südkurve, Borussia-Park features one of Germany’s finest stadium bars in the Westtribüne.
-Beyond are training pitches and, on Hennes-Weisweiler-Allee, a display of fan name plaques, each in the famous diamond shape of the club badge.
+With home fans in the Nordkurve and away ones allocated seated and standing places in sectors 6 and 7 of the Südkurve, Borussia-Park features one of Germany’s biggest stadium bars in the Westtribüne, where you also find the club museum and H-Hotel.

-getting there
+getting here

 Going to the stadium – tips and timings

 On match days, from Europaplatz outside Mönchengladbach station, a special service of bus line 017 runs to the stadium, journey time 15mins.
 Alternatively, on Platz der Republik on the other side of the station, shuttle buses run every 5mins, from 3hrs before kick-off to 2hrs afterwards.
-Public transport is free for ticket holders.

 On non-match days, bus 017 (every 20mins) takes just over 20mins to reach the Borussia-Park stop from the station, or bus 014 from Rheydt station also goes via Borussia-Park to the town centre.